pretix/pretix-docs/docs/guides/products/discounts.md

 The full combination product can either be set up as described above in the section [Option A: Combination products](discounts.md#option-a-combination-products), or as a bundle.
 The approach using the bundle will also be described in this section.

-This option has the advantage that the number of products needed does not grow exponentially as the number of basic products increases.
+This option has the advantage that the number of products needed does not grow exponentially with the number of basic products.
 The main disadvantage is that orders become more complex because ever order containing a product with mandatory addons will contain at least three products.

 For illustrative purposes, assume you are hosting a three-day trade fair.
 First, create a category for "Day tickets".
-Then, create a basic ticket for each day of the trade fair, one ticket for any two days, and one ticket for all three days:
+Then, create a basic admission ticket for each day of the trade fair, one non-admission product for any two days, and one non-admission product for all three days:

  - Day 1 ticket
  - Day 2 ticket